 At Redhill Primary School, we intend to give all of our pupils the opportunity to learn about the narrative that is the history of our world, nation and local area.
 Following the National Curriculum, we aim for our pupils to understand this narrative and to build on it themselves, creating inquisitive, love learning characteristics in our historians.
 We intend for all pupils to know the key history of the local area and to develop an understanding of where they come from.
-Nationally, we want our pupils to learn about key figures and periods within history when significant changes happened that have shaped the world they live in.
-When exploring outside of the United Kingdom, we want our pupils to discover what happened throughout history, when this effected the United Kingdom that they live in but also how it influenced the world at that time.
+Nationally, we want our pupils to learn about key figures and periods within history when significant changes happened which have shaped the world, they live in.
+When exploring outside of the United Kingdom, we want our pupils to discover what happened throughout history, how this effected the United Kingdom but also how it influenced the world at that time.
 As part of the narrative of history, we intend for our pupils to understand the order of events and to build a picture of how they fit into the narrative throughout their journey in school.

 We believe as a school that it is vital for our pupils to experience history, broadening their horizons and developing cultural capital, for example trips out to local and national museums are used.
 We want to give our pupils, with enrichment a chance to build on their learning and help them to understand further the developing world they live in.